 This project is to deepen and refurbish an old and non-functional well.
 It will be outfitted with a sturdy handpump, and should provide adequate water to the entire village year-round.
 Two concreted culverts will protect the wall of the well.

 A Water Committee will be established to direct the digging of the community water well, maintain the well, and educate the other community members on the importance of proper hygiene practices.

-Community members will assist in construction, maintenance, and sustainability of the well.
+Community members will assist in the construction, maintenance, and sustainability of the well.
 These volunteers will educate the community on water and sanitation issues and will establish good working relationships with local stakeholders.
-The volunteers will be taught well building and maintenance techniques to ensure the continued functioning of the Mahajoanivo well.
+The volunteers will be taught well-building and maintenance techniques to ensure the continued functioning of the Mahajoanivo well.

 Funds from Water Charity will be used to deepen, condition, and line the well walls, and install a hand pump system on the existing well.
 The water displacement has been surveyed by a water engineer.

 In addition, Water Charity funds will cover transportation and other well-related costs.

 The construction and deepening of the well will be done by a small water well-building firm based in Antananarivo and volunteers from Mahajoanivo.

 The following steps will be taken to ensure a successful execution: